-Fuses: A fuse is a metal strip that melts when the circuit is overloaded.
-They're made of see through plastic and come in different colors, shapes and sizes.
-They come in different colors to easily indicate the different amperage ratings.
+A fuse is a metal strip that melts if the circuit is overloaded.
+They're made of see-through plastic and come in different colors, shapes, and sizes.
+They come in different colors to quickly indicate the different amperage ratings.
 They also come in small, standard, and max sizes.
-Maxi fuses replaced inline fuses because they separate the different circuits.
-This helps when diagnosing an open circuit.

 Maxi fuses separate the different circuits.
-This makes diagnosis of the short or component causing the overload much easier.
-An inline fuse may burn and separate leaving a hot wire flopping around the engine compartment.
-This made maxi fuses popular with automobile manufacturers.
-Usually when an inline fuse blew, the insulation around the wire would bubble around the open.
+It makes the diagnosis of the short or component, causing the overload much easier.
+An inline fuse may burn and separate, leaving a hot wire flopping around the engine compartment.
+This problem made maxi fuses popular with automobile manufacturers.
+When an inline fuse blew, the insulation around the wire would bubble around the open.

 Many of today's vehicles contain a combination of mini and standard fuses.
-The fuse boxes are located in different locations depending on the manufacturer.
 Mini fuses are small and conveniently fit into a small housing that takes up less space in a kick panel or under an instrument panel.

-Circuit Breakers: Circuit breakers protect the circuit by creating an open just like a fuse would.
-The difference is that some circuit breakers can be reset and then placed back into service.
-Many circuits contain self-resetting breakers.
-These breakers use a heat element that bends and creates an open until it cools.
-When the circuit breaker cools, its contacts reset and complete the circuit again.
-When there's a circuit overload, it will continue in a cycle of opening and closing until the short or the component creating the draw is found and repaired.
+Circuit breakers protect the circuit by creating an open just like a fuse does.
+The difference is that many circuit breakers can be reset and then placed back into service.
+Self-resetting breakers use a heating element that bends and creates an open until it cools, straightens, and completes the circuit again.
+When there's a circuit overload, it continues in a cycle of opening and closing until the short or the component creating the draw is found and repaired.